 Liam O Shea

 Selected Awards and Shortlisting’s for residential buildings, Community Projects and Installations

-– 2020: RIAS Award: Altarf, Isle of Skye – Shortlisted (Currently under consideration)
+– 2021: RIAS: RIAS Award for Architecture: Altarf, Isle of Skye

 – 2019: GIA Small Works Award – Commendation: Albert Drive Renovation